wulkano/Kap/docs/plugins.md

 Every type of plugin and service can additionally export the following:
 - `didInstall(config)`: A hook that will be called when the plugin is first installed.
 - `didConfigChange(newValues, oldValues, config)`: A hook that will be called whenever the config of the plugin is changed.
 - `willUninstall(config)`: A hook that will be called when a plugin is being uninstalled.
-Can be used to clean up artifacts.
+It can be used to clean up artifacts.

 In addition to these, each plugin needs to export at least one of the following:
 - `shareServices`: an array of share services and described above